AlexBulankou/ai-talk1/labinstructions.md

   4. Location: **South Central US**

 5. Open Application Insights creation form again (steps 2 and 3).
-4. In the creation form use the following properties to create Application Insights resource for the backend application:
+6. In the creation form use the following properties to create Application Insights resource for the backend application:

   1. Name: **backend**
   2. Application Type: keep **ASP.NET web application**
   3. Resource Group -> Create new: **backend**
   4. Location: **South Central US**

-6. Every Application Inisghts resource represent a micro-service in your solution.
+7. Every Application Insights resource represent a micro-service in your solution.
 There may be different teams owning **frontend** and **backend** micro-services.
 Let's set up special permissions for **backend** component.

 ###Task 2.
 Set up permissions for backend service